mbrezu/Cheat-JS/README.md

 incorrect? etc.).
 The examples above should provide some information about how Cheat-JS works.
-Reading `cheat-js.lisp` (rather small right now, less than a hundred lines) and the `tests.lisp` files may provide some clues about what Cheat-JS expects from a macro definition.
+Reading `cheat-js.lisp` (rather small right now, less than a hundred lines) and the `tests.lisp` files may provide more clues about what Cheat-JS expects from a macro definition.

 ## Closing thoughts